 What is Hepatitis C?

 Hepatitis C is a disease caused by a virus that infects the liver.
-The virus, called the Hepatitis C virus or HCV for short, is just one of the Hepatitis viruses.
-The other common Hepatitis viruses are A and B, which differ somewhat from HCV in the way they are spread and treated.
-Nearly 4 million people in the United States are currently living with Hepatitis C.
+The virus, called the Hepatitis C virus or HCV for short, is just one of the hepatitis viruses.
+The other common hepatitis viruses are A and B, which differ somewhat from HCV in the way they are spread and treated.
+According to the Centers for Disease Control (CDC), an estimated 2.7 million people in the United States have chronic Hepatitis C infection.

 Because HCV infection usually produces no symptoms or very mild symptoms during the early stages, many people don’t know they have it until liver damage shows up – sometimes decades later – during routine medical tests.
 Some people who get HCV have it for a short time (up to six months) and then get better on their own.
 This is called acute Hepatitis C. But most people (about 75% – 85%) will go on to develop chronic (or long-term) Hepatitis C, meaning it doesn’t go away.